bmustiata/countertype/README.rst

-A small collection to index objects fast using tags.
+A small collection to index objects using tags.

 Installation
 ============